google/neuroglancer/src/neuroglancer/datasource/precomputed/README.md

   and minishard.
 In the case of meshes and skeletons, the chunk identifier is simply the segment ID.
 In the case of volumetric data, the chunk identifier is the [compressed Morton code](#compressed-morton-code).
-- A fixed size table stored in a `<shard>.index` file specifies for each minishard the start and end offsets within the `<shard>.data` file of the corresponding "minishard index".
+- A fixed size "shard index" stored at the start of each shard file specifies for each minishard the start and end offsets within the shard file of the corresponding "minishard index".
-- The variable-size "minishard index" specifies the list of chunk ids present in the minishard and the corresponding start and end offsets of the data within the `<shard>.data` file.
+- The variable-size "minishard index" specifies the list of chunk ids present in the minishard and the corresponding start and end offsets of the data within the shard file.

 The sharded format requires that the HTTP server support HTTP `Range` requests.